obzbit/pytexit/README.rst

 `pytexit <https://pytexit.readthedocs.io>`__
 ============================================

-This is a customized version of `erwanp/pytexit <https://github.com/erwanp/pytexit>`_
+This is a customized version of `erwanp/pytexit <https://github.com/erwanp/pytexit>`_ , originally created by Erwan Pannier.

 Convert a Python expression to a LaTeX formula